czythu/scCancer/README.md

 If you are only interested in identifying malignant cells in your own samples or want to reproduce Figure4 in our manuscript, we highly recommend using the pipeline [Figure4.ipynb](https://github.com/czythu/scCancer_MicroEnv/tree/master/MalignantCellIdentification)

-The constructed reference data set, several query data sets and the trained model have been uploaded to: ......
+The constructed reference data set will be uploaded later.

+The 5 recommended data sets above can be served as query data sets.

+The trained model: [`sc_xgboost_alldata.model`](https://github.com/czythu/scCancer_MicroEnv/tree/master/MalignantCellIdentification/model).
+It has been integrated into the R package.

 The basic processing steps are relied on package `scanpy`, `sklearn` and `xgboost`.